 Closing is the end of the long and complex process of buying a house which is typically anywhere from 30-120 days depending on what’s stipulated in your offer.
-We can recommend an experienced legal professional if you do not already have one.
+I can recommend an experienced legal professional if you do not already have one.
 Your real estate lawyer will be taking on a long list of duties in the process of transferring the property from the seller to you.

 Here is what you can expect from your legal professional:

 - Reviews the Agreement of Purchase and Sale to make sure all the I’s are dotted and T’s are crossed; makes sure that the seller has made good on all terms outlined in the offer to purchase, and that you have met your legal obligations so that the deal may close.